 Mr. Oberholzter died on June 6, 1977, in International Falls, Minnesota, and is buried in Oakdale Cemetery in Davenport.
 Mary Swalla Holmes from the Ernest Oberholtzer Foundation will be accepting the award on his behalf.

-Curtis Lundy will be celebrated as the 2019 Recipient for Present Conservation Leadership.
+Curtis Lundy was celebrated as the 2019 Recipient for Present Conservation Leadership.
 Curtis grew up and spent much of his life in the Quad Cities.
 He combined his business career with helping to form Xstream Cleanup, Partners of Scott County Watersheds, the Integrated Roadside Vegetative Management program and other environmental efforts.
 He served on the boards of Living Lands & Waters and Nahant Marsh for many years and is currently the Board President for Nahant Marsh.
 Lundy now divides his time between working with local environmental organizations and restoring his 130 acres of bluff and stream property in Northeast Iowa.

-Aislinn Geedey will be celebrated as the 2019 Recipient for Future Conservation Leadership.
+Aislinn Geedey was celebrated as the 2019 Recipient for Future Conservation Leadership.
 Aislinn’s passion for conservation undoubtedly comes from her parents, who are both faculty in Biology at Augustana College in Rock Island.
 In addition to spending time at the Green Wing Environmental Laboratory and participating in the U.S. Fish and Wildlife Service Mussel Round-up, she has been heavily involved in the Environmental Action Club at Rock Island High School, volunteers at many Quad City Conservation Alliance (QCCA) events, Xstream Clean Ups, at Nahant Marsh, and at the QCCA wetland, and has been a member of Girl Scouts for 9 years.
 She also traveled to Costa Rica to participate in sea turtle egg relocation and other conservation projects.
 Ms. Geedey is finishing her senior year at Rock Island High School and will be attending Luther College in the fall.
 There, she intends to major in both Biology and English and is applying to be one of their Sustainability Fellows.
-As part of the Oberholtzer Future Award, Aislinn will receive a $2,000 scholarship.
+As part of the Oberholtzer Future Award, Aislinn received a $2,000 scholarship.

-Premier event sponsorship for the 2019 Oberholtzer Awards comes from the Joyce and Tony Singh Family Foundation, with support from BITCO Insurance Companies, Walcott Trust and Savings Bank, WVIK-Quad Cities NPR, Waste Commission of Scott County, Iowa Public Television, Iowa Public Radio, Miller Trucking & Excavating, Quad City Conservation Alliance, Living Lands and Waters, Quad City Audubon Society, Thrivent Financial, Henry County Soil and Water Conservation District, and the Sierra Club Eagle View Group.
+Premier event sponsorship for the 2019 Oberholtzer Awards came from the Joyce and Tony Singh Family Foundation, with support from BITCO Insurance Companies, Walcott Trust and Savings Bank, WVIK-Quad Cities NPR, Waste Commission of Scott County, Iowa Public Television, Iowa Public Radio, Miller Trucking & Excavating, Quad City Conservation Alliance, Living Lands and Waters, Quad City Audubon Society, Thrivent Financial, Henry County Soil and Water Conservation District, and the Sierra Club Eagle View Group.

 © 2019 Nahant Marsh Education Center